ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 <div id="conception"></div>
 ## Conception

-The selection of the type and manner of visualization elements was based on both the use of the same by our target audience, mostly 15-year-old teenagers, and the functionalities of our app.
+The selection of the type and manner of visualization elements was based on both the use of these elements by our target audience -- mostly 15-year-old teenagers -- and the functionalities of our app.
 The visualization elements include GIFs, emojis, stickers and adaptive images.

 ### GIFs